Canon 1300D vs Leica TL2

-The Canon EOS 1300D (called Canon T6 in some regions) and the Leica TL2 are two digital cameras that were announced, respectively, in March 2016 and July 2017.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Leica TL2 are two digital cameras that were revealed to the public, respectively, in March 2016 and July 2017.
 The 1300D is a DSLR, while the TL2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Leica TL2

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Leica TL2.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably smaller (29 percent) than the Canon 1300D.
 Moreover, the TL2 is markedly lighter (18 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the TL2 are weather-sealed.